oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 1. We have redundant tests: From the RestaurantRater perspective we don´t care anymore about the specific rating algorithm used.
 Therefore we don´t need specific test cases for the different algorithms in this context.

-2. The test that checks that only the N first reviews are considered passes but I know after the refactoring that it isn´t the case.
+2. The test that checks that only the N first reviews are considered still passes.
+If we look RestaurantRater we aren´t doing that.
+This is because we are mocking the entire rating calculations in the test.

 In order to fix the first issue we can delete some tests of RestaurantRater but I don´t want to loose those checks: these checks are correct from the business perspective.
 Instead, what we can do is move them to a new test class to check the specific algorithm.

 Mmmm...
 We don´t even have concrete implementations of the algorithm, all we have is an interface and mock objects!
 Damn it:)

-We create a couple of test classes, one for every type of computing the rating.
+We create a couple of test classes, one for every type of rating computation.
 We cut and paste those redundant tests so I don´t loose those business requirements.
 These are the tests for the Simple algorithm:

 {% highlight c# %}
 using System.Collections.Generic;